 In 2018, Google topped Apple as the world’s most valuable brand at $302B and became the 3rd most reputable company worldwide with an index score of 77.7 (data source: Statista).

-When one is presented with the thought of a self-driving car or biotechnology, drone delivery or even capital funding, the original associations turn blurry, thereby reducing the understanding of what the brand has come to be.
+When one is presented with the thought of a self-driving car or biotechnology, drone delivery or even capital funding, the original associations with Google turn blurry.
 By allowing Google to focus on what it is known for and does best, it will continue to build equity within that domain.

 In addition, each other subsidiary in the original portfolio now has the opportunity to step out of Google’s shadow and build equity and personality of their own.
 At the same time, disassociating themselves from Google would also mean distancing themselves from any negative connotations that Google might have picked up.